macvaz/mainframe_file_parser/README.md

 High-performing Python-based tool for **parsing fixed-width mainframe files**.
 This is a common pattern in Regtech projects (Regulatory Technologies) applied in the central banking industry.

-Additionaly, the input file is validated based on a **set of declarative validation formulas**.
+Additionaly, the input file is validated based on a **set of declarative validation formulas** using an adhoc DSL (Domain Specific Language).

 ## 1. Goal